alexellis/mine-with-docker/README.md

 ## Limiting CPU usage

+This is a community suggestion from @linuxjuggler.

-If you want you can limit the CPU usage using the `--limit-cpu` option for `docker service create` command.
+If you want you can limit the CPU usage using the `--limit-cpu` option in the `docker service create` command.

 Also its worth mentionining that you can limit the CPU core usage by selecting which cores to target via